David Coleman Headley: Tinker, Tailor, American, Lashkar-e-Taiba, ISI Spy

 The Moroccan wife, who had earlier accompanied Headley on some of his reconnaissance missions to Mumbai, visited the embassy in Islamabad again in April 2008 and provided more information.
 She disclosed that Headley had been given a special mission by the LeT and alleged that Headley had used her in connection with the bomb blast in an express train in India in 2007.
 Her description of a special mission was accurate as it was around this time that the LeT was fine-tuning its plan to attack Mumbai.

 The LeT has, over the years, had a global presence, with cells throughout South Asia, the Persian Gulf, Europe, Australia and North America.
 Its militants have been sent to wars in Afghanistan, Bosnia and Chechnya, and it has built global recruitment and financing networks.
-With Al Qaeda and Islamic State (IS) both in disarray, the LeT is now probably the most dangerous terrorist group in the world.
-What makes it so and differentiates it from other terrorist organizations, including the Al Qaeda and the IS, is the open and direct patronage it receives from the ISI, an integral arm of the Pakistani State.
-This enables the LeT to operate unhindered in Pakistan, generate funds there, set up terrorist training camps in which Pakistan army regulars provide training to terrorist recruits from all over the world, and source modern, sophisticated weapons directly from the Pakistan army.
+With Al Qaeda and the Islamic State both in disarray, the LeT is now probably the most dangerous terrorist group in the world.
+What makes it so and differentiates it from other terrorist organizations, including the Al Qaeda and the Islamic State, is the open and direct patronage it receives from the ISI, an integral arm of the Pakistani State.
+This enables the LeT to operate unhindered in Pakistan, generate funds there, set up terrorist training camps in which Pakistani Army regulars provide training to terrorist recruits from all over the world, and source modern, sophisticated weapons directly from the Pakistani Army.

 Western countries have over the last decade or so expressed serious concern over the security of Pakistan’s ever-growing nuclear arsenal, especially the possibility of tactical nuclear weapons falling into the hands of a terrorist outfit.
 Meanwhile, Pakistan has often used the excuse of rogue elements of the military establishment possibly being behind those terrorist incidents in which the ISI’s hand has been indefensibly exposed.
 In this scenario the biggest threat to Pakistan’s nuclear security would come from the LeT.
 As discerning Pakistani analysts have often alluded, the relationship between the military establishment and the LeT is a sort of family affair.
 That gives the LeT the possibility of accessing the nuclear arsenal through insider connections, something that most other terror groups would find more difficult.